latent-to/developer-docs/docs/staking-and-delegation/root-claims/index.md

 # Root Claim

 The Root Claim feature in Bittensor allows stakers who stake to validators on the [Root Subnet (a.k.a.
-Subnet Zero)](../subnets/understanding-subnets#subnet-zero) to choose for their staking dividends to accumulate as alpha or be converted immediately to TAO.
+Subnet Zero)](../subnets/understanding-subnets#subnet-zero) to choose whether their staking dividends will accumulate as alpha, or be converted immediately to TAO.

 - In **Swap** mode (default), the alpha is automatically converted to TAO at the current alpha-to-TAO rate and restaked on the root subnet.
 - In **Keep** mode, the earned alpha accumulates on the subnet(s) that generated it.